1. Home

 What is the duration of construction for the project?

-Construction will begin in late 2022 or early 2023 and is anticipated to last 39 months.
+Construction began in early 2023 and is anticipated to be completed in late 2025.
 Approximately 24 months of that construction will take place at street level, and 15 months will take place underground.
 After 24 months, West 28th Street and the nearby sidewalk will be fully restored for traffic and pedestrian use.

 What will the construction zone look like?